Cobalt arsenide

 Cobalt arsenide is a binary inorganic compound of cobalt and arsenic with the chemical formula CoAs.
 The compound occurs naturally as the mineral modderite.

-Physical properties
+Structure

-Cobalt arsenide crystallizes in the orthorhombic system, space group Pnam, parameter parameters a = 0.515 nm, b = 0.596 nm, c = 0.351 nm, Z = 4.
+Cobalt arsenide crystallizes in the orthorhombic system, space group Pnam, parameter a = 0.515 nm, b = 0.596 nm, c = 0.351 nm, Z = 4.

 Cobalt arsenide is isostructural with FeAs.

 At approximately 6-8 GPa, single crystals of CoAs undergo a transformation to a lower-symmetry phase.

 Use

 CoAs is used as a semiconductor and in photo optic applications.